MadBomber/ai_client/README.md

 ```

 This way if you are using `AiClient` inside of a Rails application you can retrieve your access token from a secretes file.

+### provider: Parameter

+To explicitly designate a provider to use with an AiClient instance use the parameter `provider: :your_provider` with the Symbol for the supported provider you want to use with the model you specify.
+The following providers are supported by the OmniAI gem upon which AiClient depends along with a few extensions.

 ## Usage